Watts-College/crj-507-fall-2025/schedule.md

 ## Description

 This section will focus on how we represent network data as matrices.
 We will also cover some basics of how to describe a network.
-Finally, we will also examine how we can create networks in R as well has how we visualize networks.
+Finally, we will also examine how we can create networks in R as well as how we visualize networks.

 ## Learning Objectives